 The game consists of two 20 minute periods with a brief five minute intermission.
 The clock ONLY stops in the last 3 minutes of the second half for goals, injuries, and unusual delays.
 During regular season: if the score is tied at the end of regulation time, THERE WILL BE NO OVERTIME.
 During playoffs, if the score is tied at the end of the regulation time, one five-minute overtime and, if the score remains tied after the overtime period, then shoot outs will occur until a winner is declared.

-Each team consists of a minimum of 4 players with at least 1 female or a maximum of 5 players with at least 2 females.
+Each team consists of 5 players, 1 goalie and 4 field players.
+A minimum of 3 players with at least 1 and at most 3 per gender are required on the field at a time.
 The goalie must be designated to the referees and wear a jersey or pinnie, which will be provided by the IM program.
 Substitutions are unlimited and may be made during possession throw-ins, corner kicks, goal kicks, scores and injuries.

 All undergraduate students and persons officially associated with a residential college who meet general eligibility requirements except former varsity soccer award winners and current varsity, junior varsity or freshmen teams’ players and graduate students are eligible to participate.
 Current players are those players who practiced, played or are on the active team rosters after September 25.
 Any instance involving special exceptions requires a review by the Athletic Secretaries Ad Hoc Eligibility Committee.